gradle/gradle/design-docs/managed-component-model.md

     - Default implementation type that does not implement all internal view types raises error.
     - Specifying the same internal view twice raises an error.

-## Plugin author declares internal view for custom binary and source set types
+## Plugin author declares internal view for custom non-managed binary types

-Generalise the previous story to also work with `BinarySpec` and `LanguageSourceSet` subtypes that provide a default implementation.
+Generalise the previous story to also work with non-managed `BinarySpec` subtypes that provide a default implementation.

 ### Implementation

 - Should start to unify the type registration infrastructure, so that registration for all types are treated the same way and there are few or no differences between the implementation of component, binary and source set type registration rules.
 This will be required for the next stories.

+## Plugin author declares internal view for custom non-managed source set types

+Add support for `LanguageSourceSet` and `FunctionalSourceSet`.

 ## Plugin author declares internal views for any extensible type